Universality in one-dimensional hierarchical coalescence processes: Model and results

-Note that if $d$ is active then only the first addendum in the r.h.s.\ is present, while if $d$ is inactive this first addendum is absent.
-From this observation, one easily obtains that $\partial_t G_t= (1-G_t)\partial_t H_t$, and therefore Taking the limit $t \to \infty $ one gets \eqref{pietra}.
-This strategy has been applied in \cite{SE}, where the treatment is not rigorous, and will be formalized in \cite{FMRT2} in order to treat other coalescence processes as in \cite{BDG}.
-It could be applied to derive \eqref{pietrabis}.
-While the Smoluchoswski--type equation \eqref{spara_al_cuore} has a mean--field structure (see e.g. \cite{A}), in proving \eqref{pietra} and \eqref{pietrabis} we have followed here a more constructive strategy and we have investigated how a domain of given length can emerge at the end of the epoch or how a given point can become the first point for the configuration $\xi(\infty)$ at the end of the epoch. \end{remark}
+Taking the limit $t \to\infty $ one gets (\ref{pietra}).
+This strategy has been applied in~\cite{SE}, where the treatment is not rigorous, and will be formalized in~\cite{FMRT2} in order to treat other coalescence processes as in~\cite{BDG}.
+It could be applied to derive (\ref{pietrabis}).
+While the Smoluchoswski-type equation (\ref{sparaalcuore}) has a mean-field structure (see, e.g., \cite{A}), in proving (\ref{pietra}) and (\ref{pietrabis}), we have followed here a more constructive strategy, and we have investigated how a domain of given length can emerge at the end of the epoch or how a given point can become the first point for the configuration $\xi(\infty)$ at the end of the epoch. \end{remark}